Skip to main content

 This section provides instructions for configuring log and metric collection for the Sumo Logic app for Nginx Plus Ingress.
 This includes the following tasks:

-In a Kubernetes environment, we use our Sumo Logic Kubernetes collection.
+In the Kubernetes environment, we use our Sumo Logic Kubernetes collection.
 You can learn more about this here.

 1. Enable Logging in Nginx Plus Ingress: Logging is enabled by default to standard output “stdout” and standard error “stderr”.
 If you need additional logging, all nginx logs must be redirected to stdout and stderr.